This is a place you did not want to go… You don’t want to accept that this is happening to somebody that you love… but it is.

 My Mum gave instructions one evening about building a fire in my wood stove.
 She explained to Amy that the fire wasn’t getting enough draft, and assisted in setting the flames ablaze.
 She was proud of this, this is accomplishment.

-Amy really enjoys Mum’s company, and they bundle up in coats, hats, and mittens, and take the two dogs for a cold winter stroll, at least 3 tunes during the day.
+Amy really enjoys Mum’s company, and they bundle up in coats, hats, and mittens, and take the two dogs for a cold winter stroll, at least 3 outings during the day.

 I find that Mum is able to open up with her caregivers far more than she can to me.
 She tells of her anger, and frustration of not being able to do what she once did.

 It is a time of acceptance… of just being, and realizing that what you get is what you have right now.
 There is no guarantee, or right to be given.

 It is the gift of now, of just this second, this brief space in time, where we exist… it is fleeting.. it is precious.. it is what we have.. and I am grateful.